dushyg/findFalcone/README.md

 The application uses onPush change detection strategy for various components to avoid unncessary re-renders.

-## Lazy loading 'finder board' & 'result module'
+## Lazy loading 'finder board' & 'finder result' modules

 To improve initial page load times, this application makes use of angular lazy loading feature so that any code from a feature module is downloaded only after the initial application is downloaded and bootstrapped.